About Language Pathways

 Advanced

-At the advanced level, you should mostly be consuming media made for native Japanese speakers.
-You will also be focusing on output such as writing and speaking now that you are familiar with the language.
-If you look at the schedule below, you’ll see that it looks very similar to the intermediate schedule.
-This is because you should still be getting lots of input, but the input should be more difficult.
-However, writing and speaking should also now have a place in your weekly schedule.
-These are both draining and time-consuming activities, so start simple and do each for just 30 minutes once a week then work your way up to doing these activities for longer or more often.
-This is the point in the language where you get to see all your hard work pay off as you start to have conversations and easily consume native media.
+At the advanced level, you should primarily be consuming media created for native Japanese speakers.
+You’ll also focus more on output, such as writing and speaking, now that you’re familiar with the language.
+If you look at the schedule below, you’ll notice that it closely resembles the intermediate schedule.
+This is because you should still be getting plenty of input, but the input should be more challenging.
+However, writing and speaking should now also have a place in your weekly schedule.
+These activities can be draining and time-consuming, so start simple, do each for just 30 minutes once a week, and gradually work your way up to longer or more frequent sessions.
+This is the stage where you’ll see all your hard work pay off as you start having conversations and effortlessly consume native media.

 Listening